bpartsxx/Prodigy_CS_02/README.md

 # ICryptor 1.0 - a simple image encryptor/decryptor

-This is a simple tool used for image encryption/decryption.
+This is a simple tool used for image encryption/decryption based on Pixel Manipulation.
 It scrambles the image based on a seed that is generated using the image size.
 It also unscrambles the image based on the same.

 ## Usage/Examples